Safety by Design: Graphene and the Brain

 The Graphene Flagship has dedicated a considerable amount of time and resource to develop a safe approach to use and handle graphene and related materials.
-By integrating this approach at every level the Graphene Flagship aims to engineer out risks; essentially performing 'safety by design'.
+By integrating this approach at every level the Graphene Flagship aims to engineer out risks

 A recent paper published by Flagship researchers is a classic example of this approach (1).
 In this paper researchers studied how graphene and graphene oxide interact with neurons; the cornerstone cells of the brain.
 They found that, although neither forms of graphene affect the viability of the neuron cells, graphene oxide may be used to down regulate the neural signalling.
 This work, published in ACS Nano, is an example of how working with the 'safety by design' principle can lead to thinking about research results in a different way.